Under Review: No

 - the telemedicine event is for emergency assessment or treatment of a patient.

-- A physician who holds a valid and active Alberta practice permit and practises telemedicine for a patient located outside Alberta must comply with the licensing or registration requirements of the jurisdiction in which the patient is located.
+- A regulated member who holds a valid and active Alberta practice permit and practises telemedicine for a patient located outside Alberta must comply with the licensing or registration requirements of the jurisdiction in which the patient is located.

-- A physician must not issue or sign a prescription, by electronic or other means, unless the physician:
+- A regulated member must not issue or sign a prescription, by electronic or other means, unless the regulated member:

 - obtains a medical history and conducts an appropriate examination of the patient adequate to establish a diagnosis and identify underlying conditions;